 - Data integrity: Comprehensive data protection from unauthorized access, and changes through access and permission control, a full audit trail that

 shows all changes to the data, including timestamps and credentials of the person who made the changes, timestamped electronic signatures linked to the electronic records, etc..

 - Validation: ELN must be suitable for its intended purpose and have consistent intended performance.

 - Change Control: any changes of the electronic data in the operational ELN should be properly documented.
 Change control procedures should ensure data integrity.

 - Support mechanism: It may involve system management, training, maintenance, technical support, and performance assessment to ensure that the ELN is reliable, responsive, and continues to meet stated performance.

 - Archive: Electronic data should be stored and archived with the defined access control, indexing and the possibility of retrieval.
 Electronic records should be stored in a format that is readable for the duration of the applicable record retention period

-SciNote’s Premium features and service support the GLP (Good Laboratory Practice) principles.
-This is done by assuring the consistent quality of the software as well as the security and integrity of your research work:
+SciNote’s Premium features (Essential, Validated and Platinum plans) and service support the GLP principles in assuring the consistent quality of the software as well as the security and integrity of your research data.